 Reduce the mixer speed to medium-low and blend in the flour mixture, mixing just until incorporated.

 Using a rubber spatula, fold in the grated carrots, raisins, drained pineapple, and pecans or walnuts.

 Remove from oven and let cool on wire cooling rack for approximately 10 to 15 minutes.
 Remove cake from pans and place on the wire racks to finish cooling.

 While cake is cooling, prepare the Cream Cheese Frosting.

-in the refrigerator about 1 hour before covering, to ensure ensure the frosting has hardened and will not stick to the plastic wrap.
+The cake can be covered with plastic wrap and refrigerated up to 4 days.
+Let it cool in the refrigerator about 1 hour before covering, to ensure ensure the frosting has hardened and will not stick to the plastic wrap.